 The Outdoor Education program at Oxford High School is an excellent student-centered program where students learn to challenge themselves mentally, physically, socially and emotionally.
 The students will utilize the great outdoors as a classroom and incorporate many skills to learn how to live an active and healthy lifestyle.
-The focus of this course is on building outdoor skills such as leadership, wilderness navigation, survival, outdoor cooking and camping, etc. Course units will be tailored to the seasons (backpacking, snowshoeing, hiking, fly-fishing, mountain biking, geocaching, cross-country skiing, etc.).
+The focus of this course is on building outdoor skills such as leadership, wilderness navigation, survival, outdoor cooking and camping, etc. Course units are tailored to the seasons (backpacking, snowshoeing, hiking, fly-fishing, mountain biking, geocaching, cross-country skiing, etc.).
+The class size is limited to 8 people as safety is our first priority and upperclassmen get first priority to taking the class.